metala/revwebsocks5/README.md

 When behind a (L7 inspecting) firewall and/or HTTP proxy and you are unable to set up a VPN (e.g. Wireguard) tunnel.

 # Usage
-## Example
-    1) Start on host: revwebsocks5 server -l :8443 -P SuperSecretPassword
-    2) Start on client: revwebsocks5 client -c clientIP:8443 -P SuperSecretPassword
-    3) Connect to 127.0.0.1:1080 on the host with any SOCKS5 client.

-## Command-line options
     Establishes a reverse tunnel over WebSocket and TLS

     Usage: